Parents: You Are Not Alone!

 You know your children better than anyone as the individuals they are.
 What’s most important is your child’s developmental readiness.
 Some four year olds may be emotionally mature enough to engage in conversations about difficult topics.
 Some teens may not yet be ready for full independence.
 Both are variations of typical human development.
 We recommend that you start with your child’s group based on age, but, if recommendations don’t ring true for your child’s readiness, read up or down as needed.

-A young person’s digital wellness is influenced by factors far beyond their digital engagement
+A young person’s digital wellness is influenced by factors far beyond their screen time

-Culture and values are just two of many elements in a young person’s life that will affect how they engage with the digital world and how that engagement affects them.
+Culture, values, self-esteem, and health diagnoses like ADHD or anxiety, are some of the many elements in a young person’s life that will affect how they engage with the digital world and how that engagement affects them.
 When reading through research evidence and practical strategies, it’s important to consider how they might need to be adapted for your child’s and your family’s needs.

-NOTE: Throughout this guide, we use words like parent, caregiver, and family interchangeably to refer to the adults that are most influential in a child’s upbringing and daily life.
+NOTE: Throughout this guide, we use words like parent, caregiver, and family interchangeably to refer to the adults who are most influential in a child’s upbringing and daily life.

 If You Believe Your Child Has a Problem with Digital Media Use

 While most young people are able to use digital media in healthy and productive ways, some find themselves unable to regulate their use to a point that it becomes severely detrimental to their mental, physical, and/or social health.
 We refer to this as Problematic Interactive Media Use (PIMU).
-If you believe that your child suffers from PIMU, please contact the Boston Children’s Hospital Clinic on Interactive Media and Internet Disorders (CIMAID) to explore care options, by emailing us at cimaid@childrens.harvard.edu or calling (617) 355-9447.
+If you believe that your child suffers from PIMU, please contact the Boston Children’s Hospital Clinic on Interactive Media and Internet Disorders (CIMAID) to explore care options.